 The semester credit hour is the unit of measure for credit purposes.
 Didactic (lecture) hours are measured on a one-to-one basis; clinical hours are measured on a one-to-three basis.
+For nurse practitioner and nurse midwifery clinical courses, clinical hours are measured on a one-to-3.5 basis.
 Approximately two hours in preparation for each hour of lecture/didactic and an appropriate amount of time for preparation for clinical activities are required.
 The number of semester credit hours a student may carry (course load) is regulated by the Department Chair.
 In determining this load, the Department Chair takes into account the quality of prior scholastic work performed and the types of courses involved.
 A student enrolled in 9 credits in the Fall or Spring semester and 6 credits in the Summer semester is considered full-time.